Indian corporate bond yields rise on extra govt supply worries

 The 10-year corporate bond yield ended 2 basis points higher to 9.44 percent, while the five-year yield closed up 1 basis point at 9.50 percent.

-Late Monday, the finance ministry said India will sell 150 billion rupees of bonds on December 30 in an unscheduled auction to partially offset a 40 billion rupee auction cancelled last month and to fund an "emerging cash requirement".
+Late Monday, the finance ministry said India will sell 150 billion rupees ($2.85 billion) of bonds on Dec.
+30 in an unscheduled auction to partially offset a 40 billion rupee auction cancelled last month and to fund an "emerging cash requirement".

 Traders said the market got nervous following this unscheduled borrowing announcement by the government, to bridge its budget shortfall amid slowing revenue.